grafana/redshift-datasource/CONTRIBUTING.md

 ### Redshift driver

 The database/sql package can only be used in conjunction with a database driver.
-The AWS Redshift team offers support for two drivers - JDBC and ODBC.
+The AWS Redshift team offers support for two drivers - [JDBC](https://docs.aws.amazon.com/redshift/latest/mgmt/configure-jdbc-connection.html) and [ODBC](https://docs.aws.amazon.com/redshift/latest/mgmt/configure-odbc-connection.html).
 JDBC, which is the recommended driver, doesn’t have a golang version and it has a dependency to a Java runtime.
 There are golang drivers available for ODBC, but they still require an ODBC manager to be installed on the machine that is running grafana.
 Also we’d have to fork the golang driver in order to integrate it with our AWS sdk for handling authentication.
 For these reasons, we decided to use the [Amazon Redshift Data API](https://docs.aws.amazon.com/redshift/latest/mgmt/data-api.html) instead.

 This plugin implements our own sql driver on top of the Amazon Redshift data api.
-To meet the criterias of a sql driver, a few interfaces have been implemented.
+To meet the criteria of a sql driver, a few interfaces have been implemented.
 The database/sql api is big, but we haven't added support for everything - only the parts that we need.

 #### Amazon Redshift Data API